hassan789852/hotel-list-app/README.md

 | ⬆⬇ Scroll FAB Animation  | FAB hides on scroll down, reappears on scroll up         |
 | 🧱 GridView               | Responsive card layout for venues                        |

+## 🦸 Hero Animation

+The app includes a **Hero animation** to provide smooth, seamless transitions between venue tiles and their detailed view.

+### ✨ Where it's used:
+- When navigating from the venue card (in GridView) to the Venue Details Page
+- The image smoothly transitions using a shared `Hero` tag

+### ✅ Benefit:
+- Adds visual continuity and polish to the navigation experience
+- Enhances user engagement with natural feeling motion

 ---

 ## 🔗 Deep Linking (App Links / Universal Links)